chenx/XCoder/README.md

 XCoder is a website framework generator written in VB.NET.
 It generates a website framework in ASP.

 XCoder was written back in 2004.
 It summarizes several patterns of IMS (Information Management System), and generates template based these patterns.
 This can immensely speed up the development speed.
-In my case, it cuts down 80% of development time and cost.

 This can potentially be extended to more patterns, and generate code in other languages.